DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

 Claim(s) 4 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Blair in view of Simpson et al. (US 11518917) (Simpson).
+103 as being unpatentable over Min in view of Blair as applied to claim 3 above, and further in view of Simpson et al. (US 11518917) (Simpson).

 Claim(s) 8 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Blair in view of CN 114198633 (Chinese document).
+103 as being unpatentable over Min in view of Blair as applied to claim 7 above, and further in view of CN 114198633 (Chinese document).

 Claim(s) 13-14 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Wei in view of WO 2017/018699 (the WIPO document).
+103 as being unpatentable over Min in view of Papanicolaou and Kim as applied to claim 9 above, and further in view of WO 2017/018699 (the WIPO document).

-Re claim 13, Wei discloses a polyurethane insulating material and fails to disclose one of the listed insulating materials of claim 13.
+Re claim 13, the combination discloses a polyurethane insulating material and fails to disclose one of the listed insulating materials of claim 13.
 The WIPO document teaches a vacuum space with a heat shielding made of aluminized Mylar with a thickness of 1-2 cm (10-20 mm).
 It would have been obvious to a person having ordinary skill in the art at the time the invention was filed to substitute a different insulating material, aluminized Mylar, for the polyurethane of Wei as a better radiant heat barrier to prevent radiant heat for intruding and warming the cryogenic contents of the tank.

 Re claim 14, the thickness of the WIPO documents insulating material is within the stated thickness of about 0.1 to about 10 mm.

-Claim(s) 16-18 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Wei in view of Allen et al. (WO 03/072684) (Allen).
+Claim(s) 17-18 is/are rejected under 35 U.S.C.
+103 as being unpatentable over Min in view of Papanicolaou, Kim and Kotcharian as applied to claim 16 above, and further in view of Reed et al. (US 3159005) (Reed).

-Wei fails to disclose an adhesive.
-Allen teaches a cryogenic epoxy.
-It would have been obvious to a person having ordinary skill in the art at the time the invention was filed to add adhesive, specifically, a membrane adhesive and cryogenic epoxy adhesive between the membrane support layer and the first intermediate shell to prevent layer-to-layer movement, shifting and misalignment which would adversely affect the insulation and sealing performance of the layers.
+The combination fails to disclose cryogenic epoxy adhesive for the membrane adhesive.
+Reed teaches the use of an insulation adhesive (adhesive compatible with insulation materials, “epoxy resin cement,” to secure a flexible membrane layer to insulation of a tank for low temperature service (liquefied petroleum gases, cryogenic).
+It would have been obvious to a person having ordinary skill in the art at the time the invention was filed to add adhesive, specifically, a cryogenic epoxy adhesive as the membrane adhesive to prevent layer-to-layer movement, shifting and misalignment which would adversely affect the insulation and sealing performance of the layers.

-Claim(s) 19-20 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Wei in view of Reed et al. (US 3159005) (Reed).
+Claim(s) 19, 20 and 22 is/are rejected under 35 U.S.C.
+103 as being unpatentable over Min in view of Papanicolaou and Kim as applied to claim 9 above, and further in view of Reed et al. (US 3159005) (Reed).

 Any inquiry concerning this communication or earlier communications from the examiner should be directed to STEPHEN J CASTELLANO whose telephone number is (571)272-4535.
 The examiner can normally be reached Monday - Friday.